-Before removed case, machine has to be turned off and the power lead has to be disconnected from mains socket.
+Before the case of machine will be removed, the machine had to be turned off and the power lead had to be disconnected from mains socket.

 Mains supply network must be disconnected from the machine before each maintenance and service.
 After each repair, perform proper tests to ensure safety.